 SOURCE: Nolan N. Bett, Scott G. Hinch, Nicholas J. Burnett, Michael R. Donaldson & Sean M. Naman (2017) Causes and Consequences of Straying into Small Populations of Pacific Salmon, Fisheries, 42:4, 220-230, DOI: 10.1080/03632415.2017.1276356

-All salmon spawn in freshwater, and most are “anadromous”.
+All species of salmon spawn in freshwater and are “anadromous”.
 This means that to complete their life cycle, juvenile salmon must migrate out to the ocean and return as adults to reproduce, or “spawn”, in the river where they were born.
 The process of adult salmon finding their way back to their natal river after years at sea is called “homing”.
 Homing back to the same spawning site allows salmon to pass down advantageous traits to their offspring.

 Like many people, I love eating salmon, and I was surprised to learn that many populations of several different salmon species are listed as threatened, endangered, or even extinct from their native ranges.
 This is mostly due to overfishing during the 19th and 20th century, as well as the continued human impact on the environment, including pollution, warming temperatures, and dams that block key spawning habitat.
 Because of their strategy of “homing”, salmon could be listed as threatened or endangered as specific populations under the Endangered Species Act.
 Additionally, scientists can track populations of salmon that always return to the same stream and try to figure out why that particular population is struggling.